JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 This tutorial shows how to share code for certain business logic while implementing separate UIs in native code.
 For an example of sharing both logic and UI, see [](compose-multiplatform-new-project.md).

-Following the steps below, you'll create an application which requests and displays data from a REST API (the latest successful launch from [Launch Library 2](https://lldev.thespacedevs.com/docs)).
+You'll create an application which retrieves information about the most recent successful space launch from the [Launch Library 2](https://lldev.thespacedevs.com/docs) REST API and displays the result.
 The networking and data serialization code will be shared between iOS and Android.

-To get from a wizard-generated project to the final result, you will:
+To get from a project created by the Kotlin Multiplatform IDE wizard to the final result, you will:

 1. [Configure common and platform-specific dependencies](#add-dependencies)
 2. [Set up API requests and the data model for storing responses](#set-up-api-requests)
 3. Consume and display the data in native UIs:
    * [Update the Android UI](#update-native-android-ui)
    * [Update the iOS UI](#update-native-ios-ui).
-     You will be able to try out two different libraries for integrating Kotlin coroutines into Swift code.
+     You'll be able to try out two different libraries for integrating Kotlin coroutines into Swift code.

-> You can find the final state of the project in two branches of our GitHub repository, with different iOS coroutine solutions:
+> The final state of the project is available in two branches of our GitHub repository, with different iOS coroutine solutions:
 > * the [`main`](https://github.com/kotlin-hands-on/get-started-with-kmp/tree/main) branch includes a KMP-NativeCoroutines implementation,
-> * the [`main-skie`](https://github.com/kotlin-hands-on/get-started-with-kmp/tree/main-skie) branch includes a SKIE implementation.
+> * the [`main-skie`](https://github.com/kotlin-hands-on/get-started-with-kmp/tree/main-skie) branch includes a SKIE (Kotlin-Swift interoperability library) implementation.
 >
 {style="tip"}
 <!-- TODO the project will be a bit different, but can be synced later -->

 ## Create a project

-With the IDE and the Kotlin Multiplatform IDE plugin installed, you can create a new Kotlin Multiplatform project:
+With the IDE and the Kotlin Multiplatform IDE plugin installed, create a new Kotlin Multiplatform project:

 1. In IntelliJ IDEA, select **File** | **New** | **Project**.
 2. In the panel on the left, select **Kotlin Multiplatform**.